 Have you heard about Toutiao, Tencent, Wangyi, etc?
 You should have.
 Those apps are among the main sources for the Chinese to get news.

 These “new” mobile applications are Super “hot” in China recently and can be a great choice to target specific communities.

 - Do video advertising on social media

 A way very simple and which can bring you a lot of views is video advertising.
-Now, in China, the short video is very popular.
-Tiktok, Kuaishou, Xigua are three leading short video-sharing platforms in China.
+Now, in China, short video is very popular.
+Tiktok, Kuaishou, and Xigua are three leading short video-sharing platforms in China.

 Creating video advertising content on those platforms can help you to boost your brand awareness.
 It’s a great way to engage consumers because they often respond better to a video than a very basic picture ad campaign.
 You could focus your advertising on these most famous platforms.

 In addition, videos are also great because they are easily shareable.
 Chinese people like to share videos with their friends and communities.

 Social advertising is powerful to reach specific people with specific interests.
 Weibo advertising is very useful for mass advertising because it is an open social platform just like Twitter.